 Following are tips to help you pick a domain name:

 1) Ownership.
 When you register a domain name, make sure that you are the registrant of the domain name.
-Sometimes, web site design firms or hosting companies will register their name as the registrant for your domain name.
+Sometimes, website design firms or hosting companies will register their name as the registrant for your domain name.
 This is an unscrupulous practice and will essentially keep you hostage.
-If you try to change companies, they will likely not allow you to continue use of your domain name.
+If you try to change companies, they will likely not allow you to continue using your domain name.

 2) Hyphens.
 There have been a lot of misunderstandings about whether to use hyphens in a domain name.
 First of all, the domain name you choose must not have hyphens.
 The domain name without hyphens is the domain name that everyone will type in the address bar of their Internet browser and the domain name that you should use in print and advertising.

 The reason that some people say that you should have a domain name with hyphens is to force the search engines to see keywords in your domain name so that your website does better in search engine results.
 The bigger search engines can now see the individual words even without hyphens, however, smaller search engines may not and even the bigger ones may see a word differently than you want.